Is Cusco Safe in 2026? A Local Guide for Travelers Visiting Peru

 Safety tips for San Pedro Market:

-• Wear backpacks on your chest
+• Wear backpacks in front

 • Avoid using your phone while walking